feathr-ai/feathr/docs/README.md

 ## 🏃 Getting Started with Feathr

-The easiest way to try out Feathr is to use the [Feathr Sandbox](https://feathr-ai.github.io/feathr/quickstart_local_sandbox.html) which is a self-contained container with most of Feathr's capabilities.
+The easiest way to try out Feathr is to use the [Feathr Sandbox](https://feathr-ai.github.io/feathr/quickstart_local_sandbox.html) which is a self-contained container with most of Feathr's capabilities and you should be productive in 5 minutes.
 To use it, simply run this command:

 ```bash
 # 80: Feathr UI 8000: Feathr API 8888: Jupyter 8080: VsCode 7080: Interpret